 One study on this type of tumour has been conducted, which has been published in various scientific journals under different aspects in 2009 and 2014 [153, 154].
 In this study patients with osteosarcoma (disease-free after resected second relapse) received either mistletoe therapy or chemotherapy with etoposide (common at the time) in order to compare whether disease-free survival after 12 month’s observation differed in both groups.

 There was a remarkably large difference: In the 9 patients who received mistletoe therapy, it took an average of 39 months (more than three years) for a recurrence of the tumour, and four months in the patients treated with etoposide.

-In the section "Scientific Information" we have presented the results of this study in detail.
+In the section "Scientific Information" we have presented the results of this study and the long-term follow-up in detail.